VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P3S.md

 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="gloryP1.jpg;gloryP2.jpg;gloryP3.jpg;gloryP4.jpg;gloryP5.jpg" imgDesc="Identify where you're going on the first explosion;Start moving;Step into the second explosion;Stack properly;The stack happen right after the last explosion" slideNumber=slideCounter %}

 Regroup to heal everyone and get ready for **Fountain of Fire**.
-During the cast, let the Tanks being the closest to the boss since the first **Sun's Pinion** bait is immediate.
+During the cast, let the Tanks being the closest to the boss since the first **Sun's Pinion** bait is immediate:
 <img class="soloImg" src="{{ page.imagePath | append: "fount1.jpg" }}">

 When the first Fountains appear, the Healers must move into them, on their respective sides, ready to soak them.
 Healers must heal themself after each soak.